-Berlin is one of the cities that has fascinated me the most because of the stories that every corner tells.
-In contrast to the respect that instills the Holocaust memorial or the remains of the Wall, Berlin is also a modern city full of life.
+Berlin is one of the European cities that has fascinated me the most: you can find a story in every corner.
+In contrast to the solemn Holocaust memorial or the remains of the Wall, Berlin is also a modern city full of life.
 Here are my top 10 must-sees in Berlin.

 1. Take a guided tour of Berlin